LiamOsler/moleculAR/readme.md

 When deploying to a cloud service like Azure Websites, HTTPS is enabled by default, so it makes it easier to deploy the application to a platform like Azure.
 Other services may need more effort in order to be configured to use HTTPS.

+## Features in need of implementation:
+### Authenticated User View:
+We probably want to determine to what extent authentication is required for the application.
+I'm inclined to say we only need on authenticated "view" in the application, which is the "administration" pages, which would involve an authorized user (The client, Mark) being able to upload a new molecule (from a molfile retrieved from Chemspider) and add a new record to the database that includes the corresponding information for the molecule, imported using the Chemspider API.
+This would require a Chemspider API key to be stored somewhere, to be used as part of the fetch request to the API.
+We may want to fetch the data in the front-end and have it pre-fill a set of forms, but also let the authorized user edit the data before submitting it to our database.

 ## Useful blogs, tutorials and videos:
 Net Ninja Express Tutorials: